female student working in the lab

 To play a meaningful role in the research experience, students must engage in at least 9 hours per week to meet the BRE requirements.
 While students are welcome to engage in other research with lesser commitment per week, this will not be able to be applied to meeting the BRE expectations.

 Policy on Academic Integrity: Academic misconduct will simply not be tolerated.
-We will follow the UCM Academic Honesty Policy and the Code of Student Conduct: https://osrr.ucmerced.edu/academic-integrity.
+We will follow the UC Merced Academic Honesty Policy and the Code of Student Conduct: https://osrr.ucmerced.edu/academic-integrity.
 Familiarize yourself with these documents.
 Know the rules -- ignorance is no defense.
 Those who violate campus rules regarding academic misconduct are subject to disciplinary sanctions, including suspension and dismissal.

 Examples of academic dishonesty include: